-On the private side, local innovators have twice been honoured since 2010 with a prestigious Manning Innovation Award for their groundbreaking work in life sciences, and we’re the leading pharmaceutical manufacturing centre in Western Canada.
-All of this innovation is built on a solid research foundation comprised of the University of Manitoba, about 40 R&D institutions and a growing number of private-sector firms.
+All of this cost-effective innovation is built on a solid foundation comprised of the University of Manitoba, over 30 additional R&D institutions and a growing number of private-sector firms.

 Health and biotech organizations grow stronger in Winnipeg.

-Winnipeg’s successful life sciences industry benefits from the city’s bio-commercialization resources, business incubators and among the lowest factor costs in North America.
-A highly supportive provincial government is an active industry partner, helping biotechnology start-ups gain access to capital and offering a variety of support resources.
+Winnipeg’s successful life sciences sector benefits from the city’s bio-commercialization resources, business incubators and among the lowest factor costs in North America.
+A highly supportive provincial government is an active industry partner, helping biotechnology startups gain access to capital and offering a variety of support resources.